syssam/wp-calypso/docs/accessibility.md

 * [VoiceOver for iOS](http://www.apple.com/accessibility/iphone/vision.html): Built-in screenreader for iOS.
 * [Chrome Vox](http://www.chromevox.com/): A screenreader for ChromeOS.
 * [WCAG 2.0 Cheat Sheet](http://www.w3.org/2009/cheatsheet/#wcag2) A simplified look at WCAG 2.0.
-* [WCAG 2.0 Mind Map](http://stamfordinteractive.com.au/wp-content/uploads/2013/03/WCAG20Map.pdf): A clickable mind-map that helps put the web accessibility guidelines into perspective.
-This WCAG 2.0-on-a-single-page reference is an alternative way to view the guidelines.
 * [An Alt Text Decision Tree](http://dev.w3.org/html5/alt-techniques/developer.html#tree): A decision tree for deciding when and how to implement alt text in your work on the web.
 This is a work in progress by the editors of the HTML5 spec, but it's extremely useful in its current form.

 ## Utilities in Calypso